Bicycle wheelbuilding is one

 When the wheel is round move the indicators beside the rim and perfect

 lateral trueness again.
-Alternate correcting lateral and vertical movement,
+Alternate correcting lateral and vertical

-should get a round, straight rim with low spoke tension.
+Eventually you should get a round, straight rim with low spoke tension.

-Increase tension by starting at the valve hole and working
+Tensioning Increase tension by starting at the valve hole and working

 around the rim, turning each nipple.
-For the rear wheel, which has less
+For the rear wheel, which has

-turn both sides a half turn at a time.
+wheels, turn both sides a half turn at a time.

-If a centering adjustment is required, first loosen all the spokes leading
+If a centering adjustment is required, first loosen all the spokes

 After each tensioning sequence, adjust the rim’s trueness, roundness,